The real line looks like this: a horizontal line in which small equidistant vertical lines are inserted.

 Step-by-Step Solution

-Note that the distance is 4 steps
+Note that the distance between the two letters is 5 steps.

 Answer